 Pupils have a daily English session each morning.
 Spelling, grammar, handwriting and punctuation are taught in English lessons and embedded across the curriculum.
 Pupils in Class 1 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
 English work focuses on a class text each half term, through the Power of Reading scheme, which they read together and which inspires a wide range of creative writing, artwork and drama.
 Texts include Handa's Surprise, The Lion, The Witch and The Wardrobe and Rooftopers.

 We promote an enjoyment and love of books by having reading areas in each classroom, with books regularly updated by the Calderdale library loan scheme.
 Two Year 6 pupils act as librarians, organising the library, recommending books and giving pupils the opportunity to borrow books for home each week.
-Pupils learn to read with the Rigby Stars scheme, moving on to the Oxford Reading Tree guided reading books in Key Stage 2.
+Pupils learn to read with a wide variety of books including the Rigby Stars and Oxford Reading Tree schemes, moving on to the Oxford Reading Tree guided reading books in Key Stage 2.

 We encourage the development of speaking and listening through drama and role-play activities, with opportunities for debating activities and performing in class assemblies, nativity concerts and our end of year production.